ArnolFokam/reinforcement-learning-lab/README.md

 ## Why this project?

 I like styding various fields of mathematics and computer science, with a particular bias towards artificially intelligent algorithms.
-Therefore it would be nice to store all the knowledge I have gathered so far during my learning journey Therefore, this repo was created to store stuffs learned so far.
+Therefore it would be nice to store all the knowledge I have gathered so far during my learning journey.

 ## What is included on this project?